MFEh2o/BluegillMorphologyDataDOC/README.md

 Relating lake DOC to Geometric Morphometric Analyses of bluegill captured from study lakes.

 ### Abstract
-This repo contains code and data related to Chelsea Bishop's project on Bluegill morphometrics.
-The data, including a version of the MFE database (where the original landmark data resides) can be found in the data/ folder.
+This repository contains code and data related to Chelsea Bishop's project on Bluegill morphometrics.
+The data can be found in the data/ folder, apart from the MFE database, which must be downloaded separately (see **Project setup**, below).
 Code is in the code/ folder.
-Archived scripts, which didn't end up being necessary to the complete minimal reproducible pipeline (e.g. earlier drafts of Chelsea's analysis) are thrown into the archived/ folder.
 The [renv](https://rstudio.github.io/renv/articles/renv.html)/ folder preserves package versions used in this analysis, including older versions of packages that may not be current on CRAN.
-The resources/ folder has various relevant literature documents and manuscript drafts.
-The figures/ folder contains some drafts of figures to be eventually included in the manuscript.
+The resources/ folder has various relevant literature documents diagrams/notes.
+The figures/ folder contains the raw material for figures, which were then modified in Photoshop by CB before inclusion in the manuscript.

 ### Project setup
 1. Clone this repository to your computer using the green Download Code button.
 2. **Download MFE database** The MFE database, which these analyses draw from, is too large to be stored on GitHub.
 It is stored in a [Figshare repository](https://caryinstitute.figshare.com/articles/dataset/MFE_database_Data_from_ecosystem_ecology_research_by_Jones_Solomon_and_collaborators_on_the_ecology_and_biogeochemistry_of_lakes_and_lake_organisms_in_the_Upper_Midwest_USA/7438598).
 This analysis draws from MFEdb_20210423, which is version 4.5.4 of the MFE database.
 This version has not yet been posted to Figshare, but this README will be updated when it is.
-In the meantime, you can download it from the MFE Box repo, or contact Kaija (gahmk@caryinstitute.org) for a copy. *Put this file into the "data/" folder of the BluegillMorphologyDataDOC cloned folder.*
+In the meantime, you can download it from the MFE Box repo, or contact Kaija (gahmk@caryinstitute.org) for a copy.
+Once you've downloaded the database file, *Put this file into the "data/" folder of the BluegillMorphologyDataDOC cloned folder.*
 3. **Download the NHD watershed shapefiles** These are used to assign major watershed basins to each study lake, by means of a spatial intersection with lake lat/long coordinates.
 You can download the shapefiles from [this Figshare repository](https://caryinstitute.figshare.com/articles/dataset/Morphometry_of_Bluegill_sunfish_Lepomis_macrochirus_varies_with_lake_dissolved_organic_carbon_concentration/14529303).
 In that repo, the README.txt file describes where the data comes from.
 Then, there are two zip files, "region4.zip" and "region7.zip".
 Download both of those and unzip them; you will now have two folders by the same names. *Move the "region4/" and "region7/" folders into the "data/inputs/" folder of the BluegillMorphologyDataDOC cloned folder.*
 4. Make sure you have both R and RStudio installed.
 If you don't, install them here: [R](https://www.r-project.org/) [RStudio](https://www.rstudio.com/products/rstudio/download/)
 5. Open the RStudio project, "BluegillMorphologyDataDOC.Rproj".
 This will open a new session of RStudio.
 All the scripts in this project are written with file paths that will work within this "project" setup.
 For more information on how RStudio projects work, see [this article](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).